osa1/tiny/README.md

   Running this command in a server tab applies it to all channels of that server.
 You can check your notify state in the status line.

-## Server Commands
+## Server commands

 For commands not supported by tiny as a slash command, sending the command in the server tab will send the message directly to the server.

 ### Examples:

 - `LIST` will list all channels on the server
 - `MOTD` will display the server Message of the Day
 - `RULES` will display server rules